 Despite the difficulty and length of the trail and climb, obtaining a Yosemite Half Dome Permit is still extremely competitive.
-Half Dome draws a large number of hikers, climbers, and campers each yeah, thanks to the unparalleled views of the Yosemite National Park. in 2010 , the park implemented a lottery system that limits the number of hikers who can scale Half Dome.
+Half Dome draws a large number of hikers, climbers, and campers each year, thanks to the unparalleled views of Yosemite National Park and the unique nature of the climb, which involves a steep rock incline, aided by chains that hikers hold on to.
+In 2010, the park implemented a lottery system that limits the number of hikers who can climb to the top of Half Dome.
 This helps to both protect the wildlife and preserve a more solitary and safer wilderness experience for those who are lucky enough to gain access.
 However, it also makes getting a Half Dome hike permit that much more difficult.
 Subsequently, we’ve released an (updated) guide to give you the low down on getting your own Half Dome permit in 2019.

 Let’s face it, you’re not the only one who wants to scale Half Dome.
 However, obtaining a Half Dome permit isn’t impossible, it’s just really close.
 Half Dome hiking permits open up access to the Yosemite Half Dome, one of the most iconic features of Yosemite National Park.
 Why is it so iconic, exactly?
 First, Half Dome is a massive granite outcrop with a sheer rock face on one side and a rounded slope on the other, giving it its “half dome” appearance.
 Second, This dome rises about 5,000 feet above the valley floor, and 8,800 feet above sea level.
 Consequently, the Half Dome hike itself, plus the climb up the dome and back is one of the most advanced hikes in the park.
 But, what does the half dome permit actually do?